ajhewett/quad9d/README.md

 Run the cloudflared proxy-dns using the DNS over HTTPS endpoints from quad9.
 The proxy-dns listens on port 5054 by default but can be changed using the PORT environment variable.

-This docker image is a simple extension of the [visibilityspots/cloudflared](https://hub.docker.com/r/visibilityspots/cloudflared/) image to use the quad9 DNS over HTTPS endpoints.
+This docker image is a simple configuration of the [visibilityspots/cloudflared](https://hub.docker.com/r/visibilityspots/cloudflared/) image to use the quad9 DNS over HTTPS endpoints.

 The docker image is published to [ajhewett/quad9d](https://hub.docker.com/r/ajhewett/quad9d) on Docker Hub.